StephanyPeralta/movies_react-app/README.md

 # Movies App

-This Single Page App is connected with [TMDB API](https://www.themoviedb.org/) that allows you to search for any movie and see its details such as "genre" and "description".
-This project was built with React and deployed using Netlify.
+This Single Page App is connected with the [TMDB API](https://www.themoviedb.org/) and allows you to search for any movie, see its details such as "genre" and "description".
+This project was built with Create React App and deployed using Netlify.

 ## Usage